All I want for Christmas

 There’s also a service called Landport, which is a secured delivery drop box homeowners can install on their porch or stoop.
 The box is bolted to its location and features an electronic keypad on which a delivery driver enters a unique access code to open the lid.

 “Unfortunately, porch theft is a difficult problem to address,” says Monica Eaton-Cardone, co-founder and COO of the risk-mitigation firm Chargebacks911.
 “While there are organized groups who engage in this practice, it is most often a crime of convenience; the thief sees a package sitting unattended, and simply grabs it.
-Delivery confirmation can help by serving as evidence for a transactions dispute, but it doesn’t prevent the root of the issue: the theft.”
+Delivery confirmation can help by serving as evidence for a transaction dispute, but it doesn’t prevent the root of the issue: the theft.”

 Amazon — the country’s largest online retailer — has also tried coming up with some high-tech security solutions of its own.
 For instance, last year the e-retail giant unveiled the Amazon Key, which has a fairly simple premise: When a delivery arrives at your house and you’re not home, the courier scans a barcode that sends a request to Amazon’s cloud.
 If it’s approved Amazon remotely unlocks your door and starts recording video through the online retailer’s Cloud Cam.
 The delivery is left inside the house, the courier relocks the door, and the customer gets an instant notification that the delivery was just made (accompanied by a short video showing the successful drop off).